 • Eminem - You Don't Know

-Overall, the packaging of the cable is very simple and not over the top.
-The STE cable is delivered in a plain white box with a company card included.
+Overall, the packaging of the cable is very simple and not overdone.
+The STE cable comes in a plain white box that comes with a card from the company.
 A carrying case or other accessories are not included.

-The STE Mixed Cu + Ag cable (STE Mixed Cable) consists of the purest copper and silver and is supplied in a 16-wire configuration.
+The STE Mixed Cu + Ag cable (STE Mixed Kabel) is made of the purest copper and silver and is supplied in a 16-wire configuration.
 Despite the 16-wire construction, the cable isn't bulky or heavy and sits comfortably on my ears.
-There was no cable noise whatsoever during my test.
+There was no cable noise whatsoever during my testing.

-The workmanship of the cable is very high quality overall and you can feel that it is a premium cable.
-At first glance and when you touch it, you can see that the braid is evenly distributed and the cable itself feels soft.
+The processing of the cable is very high quality overall and you can feel that it is a premium cable.
+At first glance and touch, you can see that the braid is evenly distributed and the cable itself feels soft.

-The cable is very, very soft - one of the softest 16-wire cables I have ever come across.
+The cable is very, very soft - one of the softest 16-wire cables I've come across.
 The cable is wrapped in black fabric up to the Y-split.
-On the rest of the cable you can see the copper and silver wires.
+The copper and silver wires can be seen on the rest of the cable.

-The end and the Y-split are made of dark gray titanium tube.
+The end and the Y-split are made of dark gray titanium tubing.
 The cable slider is made of black rubber.

 Detailed sound impressions